-The dilemma of what to do when presented with a counter offer is age old.
+The dilemma of what to do when presented with a counteroffer is age-old.
 Perhaps having felt unhappy or undervalued in your current role, you made the decision to look elsewhere.
 You landed a great position, but when handing in your resignation you are made an offer by your current employer that makes you hesitate.
 What do you do now?
 Although this scenario is all too familiar, no two sets of circumstances are identical.
-There is not always a right answer.
+There is not always the right answer.

 How to avoid the dilemma

 A counteroffer can present an unwanted dilemma, especially if your job hunting began as an impulsive decision.
 Before you find yourself in such a situation step back.
 Think hard about why you are dissatisfied before returning to the job market.
 A discussion with a reputable and experienced recruitment consultant or a trusted mentor or friend may help you pinpoint and evaluate your grievances and dissatisfaction with your current position.
 Browsing job boards may also help you get a feel for the market and whether there are better roles available.
 However, beware that the grass on the other side of the fence can always look greener!

 Having established what is most important to you in your role and from an employer, you may be able to address these issues without a move:

 - Consider approaching your boss or mentor to express your interest in long-term career planning.
 Discuss where they see your career going and what opportunities may be available for your development.